How to Gift Intentionally This Season

 2. What makes this person light up?

 Do they love to binge So You Think You Can Dance videos on Youtube?
 Consider buying them a bundle of dance classes.
-Do they spend days on end planning an imaginary vacation?
+Do they spend days on end dreaming about traveling again vacation?
 Try an Airbnb gift card.
 Do they relish time spent in the new house they just bought?
 Wrap up a yummy candle, cozy throw blanket and a bottle of their favorite wine.
 Think of moments when you’ve seen them the happiest, and find ways to derive a giftable item from that joy.

 “Consider this the official end to gifting random bubble bath soaps, and the beginning to gifting considered, intentional gifts.”